-- preventing him or her from embarking on the (i) aircraft; - (ii) removing him or her from the aircraft; - (iii) in case of aviation security officer, arresting him or her without warrant and immediately handing him or her to police for appropriate action; or - (iv) if the aircraft is in motion, recall the aircraft.
+- (i) preventing him or her from embarking on the aircraft; - (ii) removing him or her from-the aircraft; - (iii) in case of aviation security officer, arresting him or her without warrant and immediately handing him or her to police for appropriate action; or

-Powers and responsibilities of pilot in command.
+(iv) if the aircraft is in motion, recall the aircraft.

 74. (1) The pilot in command shall, while the aircraft is in flight, have the power and responsibility to-

-- (a) protect the safety of persons and property on board; - (b) restrain persons on board who may be a threat to safety and/or security; - (c) disembark persons who may be a threat to safety and/or security; - (d) search persons and baggage on an aircraft and take possession of items which could be used in connection with any act of unlawful interference; - (e) notify authorities of Kenya as soon as practicable and, before landing in the territory of Kenya; - (f) provide the authorities of Kenya with evidence and information regarding the incident that necessitated the restraint or disembarkation of a passenger.
+- (a) protect the safety of persons and property on board; - (b) restrain persons on board who may be a threat to safety or security; - (c) disembark persons who may be a threat to safety or security; - (d) search persons and baggage on an aircraft and take possession of items which could be used in connection with any act of unlawful interference; - (e) notify authorities of Kenya as soon as practicable and, before landing in the territory of Kenya; - (f) provide the authorities of Kenya with evidence and information regarding the incident that necessitated the restraint or disembarkation of a passenger.